Ableton/maxdevtools/m4l-production-guidelines/m4l-production-guidelines.md

 *Using window messages to give a subpatcher a floating window*

-## Performance
+## Functionallity

-How to avoid common device performance pitfalls and bugs, for a device that is reliable in its performance.
+How to avoid common device pitfalls and bugs, for a device that is reliable in its performance.

 ### OS Compatibility